Skip to main content

 What is a Metropolitan District?

-A metropolitan district is an independent government organization and political subdivision established under the Special District Act (Title 32, Article 1, Colorado Revised Statutes).
-These districts are formed to finance, construct, and sometimes operate public infrastructure and services that municipalities may be unable to provide due to fiscal constraints, such as those imposed by the Taxpayer's Bill of Rights (TABOR).
-Once formed, metropolitan districts must adhere to local government laws that place limits on taxation, fees, and services and state laws dealing with transparency and accountability.
+A metropolitan district is a quasi-municipal corporation and political subdivision established under the Special District Act (Title 32, Article 1, Colorado Revised Statutes).
+These local governments are formed to finance, construct, and sometimes operate public infrastructure and provide services that counties and municipalities may be unable to provide due to fiscal constraints, such as those imposed by the Taxpayer's Bill of Rights (TABOR).
+Once formed, metropolitan districts must adhere to their governing documents and various laws that govern their operations.
+These documents and laws address the district’s taxing authority, ability to impose and collect fees and other charges, describe infrastructure and services to be provided by the district, and contain requirements for transparency and accountability.

 For additional information about metropolitan districts please visit Metro District Education Coalition.